Real Trees are the Fuller, Fresher, and Greener Choice for the Holidays

 - Real Christmas trees are 100% biodegradable.
 They can be milled after the Christmas season and the wood can be used for new product made by wood artisans.

-- Every year over 600 farmers in Ontario produce more than 1 million Christmas trees.
+- Every year over 500 farmers in Ontario produce more than one million Christmas trees.
 That means you’re supporting the local economy.
-There is a big variety of real Christmas trees in all sizes, shapes and shades of green.
+There is a large variety of real Christmas trees in all sizes, shapes and shades of green.

 - Tree farms provide wildlife habitat.
 Some people might think the habitat is destroyed when trees are harvested but the truth is that farms plant new seedlings every time to grow trees for the future holiday season.
 Also, the trees are not all harvested at the same time so farms provide continuous habitat.

-- Also, the yearly Christmas tree supports family activities.
-On many farms across Ontario it’s possible to cut your own tree.
+- Also, the hunt for a yearly Christmas tree supports family activities.
+On many farms across Ontario, it’s possible to cut your own tree.
 Families use this chance to enjoy time together while selecting the perfect tree for their home.

 - Fake trees are more expensive than real trees.
 A mid size artificial tree costs around $100 while a real Christmas tree costs in most cases less than the half, usually ranging from $40 to $50.